pivotal-mea-pa/qnb-workshop/bosh/demos/create-and-upload-cloud-config-vbox.en.md

 1. Upload the `cloud-config.yml` to the BOSH director.
 All services we deploy with BOSH will use this from now on.

-  - `bosh -e vbox update-cloud-config cloud-config.yml`
+  - `bosh -e my-bosh update-cloud-config cloud-config.yml`

 ## Reference